vrivesmolina/github_events_analysis/README.md

 that will download the files to analyse later.
 These files need to be placed in a location that should be passed to the analysis function.

-## Workflow
-The metrics provided by this project are:
-- User aggregation metrics.
-- Repository aggregation metrics.

 ## Inputs
 ### Download files
 There are two input parameters: